salc2/reactive-kafka-mqtt-test/README.md

 ## Context ##
 Playing with Kafka, Akka and MQTT to emulate ioT devices

-This was just a proof of concept bulding "from scratch" an iot communication architecture.
+This was just a proof of concept bulding "from scratch" an iot communication "architecture" =S.
 Using Akka Stream/Http, kafka, Alpakka, Mqtt, eclipse paho and ofcourse Scala.

 ```$xslt